facebook

 What Is Smile Eye Surgery

 SMILE, (Small Incision Lenticule Extraction) is a modern and minimally invasive laser vision correction procedure that has been gaining popularity in recent years.
-It is an advanced alternative to LASIK, designed to correct refractive errors with a unique approach.
-Unlike traditional LASIK, the SMILE procedure uses a small incision to remove the lenticule, offering benefits such as quicker recovery and less risk of complications.
-As the debate of SMILE vs LASIK continues, understanding the advantages and disadvantages of both procedures is essential in choosing the best option for vision correction.
+It is an advanced alternative to LASIK, designed to correct refractive errors with a unique technology.
+While traditional methods of LASIK involve creating a flap in the eye, SMILE uses only a small incision to remove the lenticule, which means benefits like faster healing and lower chances of complications.
+The discussion of SMILE vs LASIK is still on, going, but knowing the pros and cons of each procedure will help you make an informed decision for your vision correction.

 How SMILE Works

-3. No Flap Repositioning: Since no corneal flap is created in SMILE, there is no need for flap repositioning, resulting in a quicker recovery time.
+3. No Flap Repositioning: As a corneal flap is not created in SMILE, there is no necessity for flap repositioning, thereby leading to a faster recovery.

 Advantages of SMILE